-This online design program can do much more than social posts, making it a great resource for marketers who need visuals pronto.
-Plus, it’s more fitting for a beginner skill level when compared to Adobe CC.
+This online design program can do much more than social posts, making it a great resource for marketers who need visuals, pronto.
+Plus, it’s more fitting for a beginner’s skill level when compared to Adobe CC.

 This simple infographic maker has plenty of pre-made templates to create infographics in a short amount of time.
 The free version offers access to only a limited selection of images and templates, so it may be worth registering for a pro account if you plan to make several infographics.

 If you need a faster turnaround or don’t have graphic designers on your team, you can use this visual content tool to create infographics, charts and data visualizations in minutes.
-There are plenty of templates and customization options so you can create an original piece of content that still follows brand guidelines.
-As a free and intuitive platform, Infogram is especially ideal if Adobe’s monthly subscription cost is too high for your budget or if you’re working at a beginner skill level.
+There are plenty of templates and customization options, so you can create an original piece of content that still follows brand guidelines.
+As a free and intuitive platform, Infogram is especially ideal if Adobe’s monthly subscription cost is too high for your budget or if you’re new to the design game.

 Powered by Evernote, Skitch is a tool loved by many designers and visual learners.
 It allows you to easily take screenshots of your whole screen or designated portions of it, which is a super helpful feature for those working on PC computers.
 You can then annotate screenshots and images with highlights, sketches, arrows and text when you need to brainstorm ideas or easily share your thoughts with other team members.

 Designers use this extensive library of icons to save time creating the illustrations themselves.
-The free account requires users to give credit to the icon creator or purchase the royalty-free version.
+The free account requires users to give credit to the icon creator, though.
+Alternatively, you can purchase the credit-free version.

-This free infographic maker helps you create professional graphics in little time.
-You can choose from over 100 templates, add charts and visuals and then customize your design with your brand fonts and colors.
+This free infographic maker helps you create professional graphics in very little time.
+You can choose from over 100 templates, add charts and visuals, and then customize your design with your brand fonts and colors.

-Videos are more powerful than static images, so you’ll want make sure you have the tools to create such impactful content.
+Videos are more powerful than static images, so you’ll want to make sure you have the right video content creation tools to create impactful vids.

-Much like our in-house designers, our video team relies on several Abode programs to produce such high-quality content.
-Photoshop is the go-to for image editing, while Premiere is the top choice for video editing.
-Illustrator, Photoshop and After Effects are great tools for creating motion graphics and Cinema works best for 3D animation.
+Much like our in-house designers, our video team relies on several Adobe programs to produce high-quality content.
+Photoshop is the go-to image editing tool, while Premiere is the top choice for video editing.
+Illustrator, Photoshop and After Effects are great tools for creating motion graphics, and Cinema works best for 3D animation.

 Ideal for beginners, this online program allows users to create video content in just one or two hours.
-RawShorts utilizes AI to turn your text into an animated video that’s easy to share via social profiles or landing pages.
+RawShorts is an AI content creation tool that turns your text into an animated video that’s easy to share via social profiles or landing pages.
 There are a variety of pre-made templates, plus a drag-and-drop feature to easily insert text, images and other elements.